Massive IoT refers to the Internet of Things on an unprecedented scale.

 #7.
 Massive IoT, eSIM and iSIM

 An eSIM occupies x60 less space than a nano SIM.
-Furthermore, iSIM does not occupy any space as it is part of the cellular modem chipset.
+Furthermore, iSIM occupies no space as it is part of the cellular modem chipset.

 What's so special about eSIM?

-eSIMs (aka embedded SIMs) and iSIMs are built into the device, as the name suggests.
+As the name suggests, eSIMs (aka embedded SIMs) and iSIMs are built into the device.

 They provide easy and instant connectivity and save valuable space.